Get 60% discount

 Amazon has made its platform user-friendly; therefore, you can easily set up your store.
 However, you might have a few major decisions to make.
 One of the biggest decisions you make as a newbie is choosing between being an Amazon individual seller vs. a professional seller.

 Similar to most cloud-based business models, being a professional seller entails paying higher fees and taxes because the platform gives you access to premium tools.
 In contrast, individual sellers pay lower fees but have limited access to the platform's tools and features.
+IO Scout Product Tracker is the best Amazon tool to track a product ideas and changes for selling on Amazon .

 In this guide, we aim to provide the necessary information to help you make this big decision as a newbie on the Amazon store.